 The Brave browser has been projected to take over the browser war due to unique features compared to peers like Mozilla.
 Brave offers several advantages like the built-in ad tracker and blocker.
 Brave is causing a buzz due to its lightning speeds and the ability to pay content creators through the Basic Action Token.
-So, Brave browser vs Mozilla Firefox would be a tough one to decide.
+So, Brave vs firefox would be a tough one to decide.

 Just like Brave, Mozilla Firefox is a free and open source browser.
 Mozilla’s design works on simplicity and speed.
 By December 2018, Mozilla Firefox was enjoying a market share of 5.1% trailing Google Chrome and Safari.
 Mozilla is a versatile and feature-rich browser that is necessary for both casual and intensive research.

 Brave vs Mozilla – A Comparison Based on Facts

 We’ve tested Brave Browser for a while.
 And we couldn’t be happier about it.
 Therefore, we thought it would be a good idea to teach others a few things about Brave browser and BAT token and why on the long term it could be a better option than Mozilla.
 It all matters about what you wish.

 Brave browser has pretty much the same engine as Chrome, called Chromium.
 Speaking from a performance perspective – Chromium was created for speed and efficiency.

 We can’t say the same thing about Mozilla, which sometimes shows a bit of ‘lag’.
 For example, opening a new tab on Mozilla increase the CPU usage by 8% while opening a new one in Brave browser only increased the CPU usage by 4%.
 So, on this part of our Brave vs mozilla review, Brave clearly won.